jeffrafter/jeffrafter.github.io/content/blog/gatsby-with-typescript/index.md

 The important pieces here are `createGlobalStyle` and the generic reset.
 The styles that are in the `styles` function are based on [Edward Tufte's](https://edwardtufte.github.io/tufte-css/) styles.
-This provides a very minimalast theme to build on.
+This provides a very minimalist theme to build on.

 ## Layout